-For over fifty years, the NYU Acting Assistant Professor of Tax Law program has launched the careers of dozens of tax academics.
-Alumni of this program have emerged as leaders in the tax field.
+For over 50 years, the Acting Assistant Professor of Tax Law program has launched the careers of dozens of tax academics.

 Acting Assistant Professors of Tax Law (“Tax AAPs”) show promise as legal scholars and have a strong interest in teaching.
 They serve on a full-time, non-tenure track basis at the Law School for two academic years.
 At the start of their second year, Tax AAPs are expected to seek a tenure-track position on the law school academic job market.